Professor

 Students in the Siddiqui Lab learn to design rigorous experiments, think independently and work collaboratively.
 The laboratory culture values intellectual curiosity, open communication and inclusion, ensuring that every trainee develops the confidence and skills needed for a successful scientific career.

-Dr. Tabrez J. Siddiqui is an associate professor in the Department of Physiology and Pathophysiology at the University of Manitoba and Principal Investigator at the PrairieNeuro Research Centre in the Kleysen Institute for Advanced Medicine.
+Dr. Tabrez J. Siddiqui is a professor in the Department of Physiology and Pathophysiology at the University of Manitoba and Principal Investigator at the PrairieNeuro Research Centre in the Kleysen Institute for Advanced Medicine.
 He is also a Research Scientist at the Children’s Hospital Research Institute of Manitoba (CHRIM) and a member of the Biomedical Engineering Program.
 He serves as Co-Chair of the Canadian Association for Neuroscience Advocacy Council and is a Steering Committee Member of the Canadian Brain Research Strategy.

 Dr. Siddiqui earned his PhD in Neurobiology from the Max Planck Institute for Biophysical Chemistry and the Georg-August University Göttingen under the mentorship of Dr. Reinhard Jahn.
 His doctoral work examined SNARE-mediated vesicle fusion and the molecular biophysics of neurotransmitter release.
 He then completed postdoctoral research at the University of British Columbia with Dr. Ann Marie Craig, where he uncovered key mechanisms of synaptic adhesion and the molecular organization of glutamatergic synapses.